squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

 = Details =

-There are four major flavours of authentication available in the HTTP world at this moment (October 2005):
- * [[WikiPedia:BasicAuthenticationScheme|Basic]] - been around since the very beginning
- * WikiPedia:NTLM - Microsoft's first attempt at single-sign-on
- * [[WikiPedia:DigestAccessAuthentication|Digest]] - w3c's attempt at having a secure authentication system
- * [[WikiPedia:SPNEGO|Negotiate (aka SPNEGO)]] - Microsoft's second attempt at single-sign-on.

- /!\ There are reports of a [[WikiPedia:KerberosProtocol|Kerberos]] authentication scheme being seen in the wild (ISA Server 2004).
-If you see it, shoot on sight.
-The ''official'' version of Kerberos displays in HTTP as '''Negotiate''' scheme.
-Its formal name when discussed is '''Negotiate/Kerberos''' to differentiate from Negotiate/NTLM and other GSSAPI versions.

-Squid supports Basic, NTLM (SMB LM, v1 and v2), Digest, and from Squid-2.6 Negotiate.

-Currently only WikiPedia:Firefox 1.5, WikiPedia:SeaMonkey 1.0 and [[WikiPedia:InternetExplorer|Internet Explorer]] 7+ are known to support Negotiate authentication with Squid and ISA server 2004

-== So what is this "NEGOTIATE" thing anyways? ==

-Negotiate is a wrapper protocol around GSSAPI, which in turn is a wrapper around either Kerberos or NTLM.
+'''Negotiate''' is a wrapper protocol around GSSAPI, which in turn is a wrapper around either Kerberos or NTLM authentication.
 Why a wrapper of a wrapper?
 No one outside Microsoft knows at this time.
 GSSAPI would have been more than enough.

 The real significance is that supporting it allows support of transparent Kerberos authentication to a MS Windows domain.
 It is significantly more secure than NTLM and also poses much less burden on the Domain Controller.

+See [[Features/Authentication]] for details on other schemes supported by Squid and how authentication in general works.

 == How does it work in Squid? ==